Qcent/js-quiz-app/README.md

 # JavaScript Quiz on JavaScript
 `js-quiz` a timed quiz on JavaScript fundamentals.
 Functions in browser, this quiz will keep the top 5 scores on a persistent leader board in localStorage.

+The current array of questions are all JavaScript related, but could easily be altered to test on any subject matter.

 ## Programming Objectives
 * Dynamically alter HTML with JavaScript to prevent loading new html pages.
 * Create an array of multiple-choice question objects. containing question, potential answers, and correct answer.